How Sleeping with My Female Schoolteacher Almost Killed Me

 “OK”

-Professor Kevin Browne, a mental health expert at Nottingham University, says: “Female offences against teenagers are largely a mystery because victims don’t come forward.
-Boys are almost expected to enjoy that kind of abuse, to an extent because of the patriarchal nature of our society, and not admit how scared they are by it.”
+Professor Kevin Browne, a mental health expert at Nottingham University, says: “Female offenses against teenagers are largely a mystery because victims don’t come forward.
+Boys are almost expected to enjoy that kind of abuse, to an extent, because of the patriarchal nature of our society, and not admit how scared they are by it.”

 I came close to killing myself three times.
-Twice trying to OD on painkillers and once throwing the steering wheel of my car off a dual carriageway at 90mph.
+Twice trying to OD on painkillers and once throwing the steering wheel of my car off the highway at 90 miles per hour.
 I came out of all three incidents relatively unscathed (although I have to ride a bike to work now).
 My GP prescribed antidepressants to balance out my moods.

 Female abusers are relatively rare.
 They are estimated to make up as little as 5 percent of offenders.
 But they do exist and, even today, more needs to be done to encourage their victims to speak publicly.
 I am still trying.